rkaev/mission-impossible/README.md

-# Mission is impossible, but coding is possible
+# Mission impossible, but coding is possible

 Once upon a time on one of the vessel.
 There was mighty crew with big stomachs and chef has accidentally locked refrigerator by the password and gracefully forgot it.